William Roache: Career

-Roache's biography, 'The Times and Life of William 'Bill' Roache: Actor for the Ages' was released to coincide with his 90th birthday on 15 April 2022.
+Roache's biography, The Times and Life of William 'Bill' Roache: Actor for the Ages, was released to coincide with his 90th birthday on 15 April 2022.

 Personal life

 Roache lives in Wilmslow, Cheshire.
 His eldest son, by his first wife Anna Cropper (1938–2007), is actor Linus Roache (born 1964).
-The couple also had a daughter named Vanya (1967–2018).
+The couple also had a daughter, Vanya (1967–2018).
 Roache and Cropper were married from 1961 until divorcing in 1974.
 Roache married his second wife, Sara McEwan Mottram, in 1978.
-She died suddenly on 7 February 2009 at their home, at the age of 58.
-With Sara, he had a daughter named Verity (born 1981) and a younger son, actor James Roache (christened William; born 1985).
-A second daughter, Edwina, died at the age of 18 months on 16 November 1984.
-Roache dated weather reporter Emma Jesson from 2010 to 2012.
+She died suddenly on 7 February 2009 at their home, aged 58.
+With Sara, he had a daughter (born 1981) and a younger son, actor James Roache (christened William; born 1985).
+A second daughter, died aged 18 months, on 16 November 1984.

 In 1991, Roache won a libel action against The Sun, which had described him as boring and unpopular with his fellow Coronation Street stars.
 He was awarded £50,000 in damages by the jury, the same amount that he had turned down in an out-of-court settlement offered by the newspaper before the case.
 As a result, he was liable for the £120,000 costs incurred.
 Roache sued his law firm for negligence in 1998, and was declared bankrupt in April 1999.

 Roache is a supporter of the Conservative Party, in stark contrast to his character Ken Barlow, who has been stereotyped as a Labour supporter.
-In 2007, as a guest for Daily Politics, he championed Sir John Major as Britain's greatest post-war prime minister.
+In 2007, as a guest for Daily Politics, he championed John Major as Britain's greatest post-war prime minister.
 He backed Conservative MP Neil Hamilton in the 1997 election against Martin Bell.
 Roache opposed instant-runoff voting in favour of first-past-the-post voting during the 2011 referendum on the issue.

 Roache became patron of the Ilkeston-based production company Sustained Magic Ltd in 2006.

+Roache dated weather reporter Emma Jesson from 2010 to 2012.

-Roache is a vegetarian, stating that he "doesn't want animals being killed" for him.
-He wrote about his interest in astrology in his biography, which he learned by taking a correspondence course from the Faculty of Astrological Studies.
+Roache wrote about his interest in astrology in his biography, which he learned by taking a correspondence course from the Faculty of Astrological Studies.
 He said he had impressed members of the Coronation Street cast by the accuracy with which he read their astrological charts for them.